 Religion has existed for centuries as people have tried to grasp both the vastness of the universe and the uniqueness of human existence.
 Today, in an increasingly pluralistic world, various forms of spirituality seem to be everywhere.

 Are we in the midst of a spiritual influx?

 Though it may seem that society is currently in an increased state of spiritual awareness, the hunger for something more than this physical world is nothing new to humanity.
 Both today’s explorations of spirituality and the practice of religion stem from the valid human desire to know absolute truth and fill the void inside that screams for meaning.

-However, somewhere along the way it seems the institution of religion has largely failed the individual’s need.
-It has gone from being an honest pursuit of God to a systematic set of regulations, instructions, and dogma.
-It has not fulfilled its promises of purpose and hope.
-Religion has left its inventors feeling unsatisfied.
+However, somewhere along the way it seems the institution of religion has largely failed to help individuals meet that need, often replacing the pursuit of God with a systematic set of regulations, instructions, and dogma.
+It has not fulfilled its promise of offering purpose and hope.
+Religion has left people feeling unsatisfied.

 Why doesn’t religion fill the need?

 The vacuum in our hearts cannot be filled by any created thing, and this includes man-made systems of belief.
 Instead, it can only be filled with a real and vibrant relationship with the Creator of all things.
 The solution is a relationship, not a religion.

 This cry for relationship comes from our souls, from our spirits.
 The concept of a “soul” or “spirit” may sound mystical to some, but it is undeniable when looking at human behavior.
 A person’s soul is the part of them that feels heartbreak when a loved one dies, or homesickness when home is a thousand miles away.